GeorgeMuscat/6443/slides/content/week02.md

 ### How 2 Hax Cookies

--   Targeted because cookies are used as authentication
+-   Cookies are used as authentication
 -   Can be stolen using:
     -   Cross-site scripting (XSS)
     -   MITM attacks